Ghostff/lumen-form-request-php7/README.md

 namespace App\Http\Requests;

-use Ghostff\FormRequest\AbstractFormRequest;
+use Ghostff\FormRequest\RequestAbstract;

-class Login extends AbstractFormRequest
+class Login extends RequestAbstract
 {
     /**
      * Determine if the user is authorized to make this request.